 But It HARDLY RAINS here!

-...And that’s exactly why we must manage stormwater!
-Unlike most of western Washington, stormwater is a critical source of streamflow and groundwater recharge in Sequim.
-Managing stormwater runoff means protecting our water quality and quantity through good stewardship.
+...And that’s exactly why we must plan for and manage stormwater!
+Rainwater is a critical source of streamflow and groundwater recharge in Sequim.
+Stormwater stewardship means cleaning our streets and storm drains to protect our water quality and quantity through good housekeeping practices.

 Also, because individuals make choices in their homes and workplaces which either prevent or cause water pollution, education and outreach is always a component of stormwater management work.